New York Court of Appeals: Jurisdiction

 Appeals are taken from the four departments of the New York Supreme Court, Appellate Division to the Court of Appeals.
 In some cases, an appeal lies of right, but in most cases, permission (or "leave") to appeal must be obtained, either from the Appellate Division itself or from the Court of Appeals.
 In civil cases, the Appellate Division panel or Court of Appeals votes on petitions for leave to appeal; in most criminal cases, however, the petition for leave to appeal is referred to a single Justice or Judge, whose decision whether to grant or deny leave is final.
 In some criminal cases, some appellate decisions by an Appellate Term or County Court are also appealable to the Court of Appeals, either of right or by permission.

 In a few cases, an appeal can be taken from the court of first instance to the Court of Appeals, bypassing the Appellate Division.
 Direct appeals are authorized from final trial-court decisions in civil cases where the only issue is the constitutionality of a federal or state statute.
 In criminal cases, a direct appeal to the Court of Appeals is mandatory where a death sentence is imposed, but this provision has been irrelevant since New York's death-penalty law was declared unconstitutional.
+Decisions by the court can be appealed to the Supreme Court of the United States but only in cases containing a point of federal or constitutional law.

 Decisions from the Court of Appeals are binding authority on all lower courts, and persuasive authority for itself in later cases.
 Every opinion, memorandum, and motion of the Court of Appeals sent to the New York State Reporter is required to be published in the New York Reports.